Kilt, Black Watch tartan

 With very few exceptions, sporrans are delivered together with a metal sporran chain.

 A chain can be a little bit hard on your kilt, however.
-That is what many frequent kilt wearers think, and accordingly they, for casual wear, prefer a leather strap.
+That is what several frequent kilt wearers think, and accordingly, they, for casual wear, prefer a leather strap.
 Me too.

-Left: traditional sporran chain strap.
-Right: back of sporran with leather sporran strap.
+Straps Left: A traditional sporran chain strap.
+Right: Back of sporran with leather sporran strap.

-I have made me some black and brown leather straps for my day sporrans.
-But such ones are also to buy.
+I have made myself some black and brown leather straps for my day sporrans, but they can also be bought.

 Must I wear a sporran?

-Going without a sporran is definitely against rules.
-Kilt and sporran are often considered strongly connected items.
-Some kilt wearers will even say that without a sporran a kilt is a skirt.
+Going without a sporran is definitely against the rules.
+A kilt and a sporran are often considered strongly connected items.
+Some kilt wearers will even say that without a sporran, a kilt is a skirt.
 That makes no sense.
-A car, from which something as essential as the wheels have been stolen, is still a car, is no bicycle or whatever.
+A car, from which something as essential as the wheels has been stolen, is still a car; it is no bicycle or whatever.
 But back to the question, you must not.

 About accessorizing a casual kilt, CLAN says